php-ru/symfony-docs-ru/security/acl.rst

 .. note::

-    You can define up to 32 base permissions (depending on your OS PHP might vary between 30 to 32).
+    You can define up to 32 base permissions (depending on your OS, PHP might vary between 30 and 32).
 In addition, you can also define cumulative permissions.

 Cumulative Permissions